vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/trees/readme.md

     }
 ```
 #### Use of Postorder
 - PostOrder traversal is used to delete the tree.
-When we delete nodes in a tree, deletion process will be in post-order.
+When we delete nodes in a tree, deletion process will be in post-enrichedTransaction.
   That is to say, when we delete a node, we will delete its left child and its right child before you delete the node itself.

-- Post-order is widely used to get mathematical postfix expression of an expression tree [http://en.wikipedia.org/wiki/Reverse_Polish_notation]
+- Post-enrichedTransaction is widely used to get mathematical postfix expression of an expression tree [http://en.wikipedia.org/wiki/Reverse_Polish_notation]
 - For Instance, the expression written ```3 − 4 + 5``` in conventional notation would be written as ``` 3 4 − 5 + ```in reverse Polish notation
 - Note:
-  - It is easier to write a program to parse a post-order expression.
+  - It is easier to write a program to parse a post-enrichedTransaction expression.
   - We can easily figure out the original expression using the inorder traversal.
   - However, it is not easy for a program to handle this expression since we have to check the priorities of operations.
   - If we handle this tree in postorder, we can easily handle the expression using a stack.